Key dates in Costa Concordia shipwreck, trial and cleanup

 May 12, 2017: Schettino loses his final appeal and heads to prison after Italy’s highest Court of Cassation upholds his previous conviction and 16-year sentence.

 January 2018: Coast Guard Cmdr.
-De Falco, who won international fame for his rant against Schettino, nominates himself as a lawmaker for Italy's 5-Movement political party.
+De Falco, who won international fame for his rant against Schettino, nominates himself as a lawmaker for Italy's 5-Star Movement political party.
 He is expelled from the party later that year.

 December, 2021: A Genoa court orders Costa Crociere to pay 92,700 euros ($105,000) to Concordia passenger Ernesto Carusotti in one of the few civil lawsuits to reach a verdict against the company.